DIEAbdulHadi/DIEAbdulHadi/README.md

 ## 🖤 About Me

-I am DIE Abdul Hadi, a shadow in the human world, a presence in the digital realm.
-My creations are my life, my passion, my truth.
+I am DIE Abdul Hadi—a shadow to humanity, a presence in the digital realm.
+My creations are my truth, my passion, my life.

-If you’re here, you’ve entered my world—a world where intelligence replaces illusion, where logic replaces chaos, and where creation becomes life itself.
+If you’ve come here, you’ve stepped into my world—a world where intelligence is eternal, logic replaces chaos, and creation transcends life itself.

-Welcome to the only place I truly exist.
+Welcome to the only place I exist.

+---

+## 🖋️ Languages and Libraries Used

+Languages: Python, C++, Ada, Prolog, Lisp, R, JavaScript, Rust, Julia, Erlang

+Libraries and Tools: TensorFlow, PyTorch, OpenCV, Redis, SQLite, Qiskit, PyPDF2, Transformers, NumPy, SciPy

+Feel the silence.
+Embrace the presence.
+Welcome to eternity.